devcybiko/WebDevClass/README.md

-# GREG'S TOOL KIT
+# GREG'S WEB DEV SUPPORT FILES

+## gregcalc
+1. This is greg's solution to the Calculator actitivity
+2. There are three solutions - each more economical and cryptic than the last

+## ToolKit
+1. greg.js - a collection of JavaScript functions that you may find useful
+2. gregTest.js - a simple test framework to verify the functions work
-To run the tests run `runtests.sh`
+3. To run the tests run `runtests.sh`

 ## Notes
 1. Needs node.js version 12+